NETWAYS/check_elasticsearch/README.md

 ### Health

-Checks the health status of a Elasticsearch cluster.
+Checks the health status of an Elasticsearch cluster.

 ```
 Usage: